-Usually, each SDN rule contains one SDN primitive, which represents the specific action of this rule.
+Usually, each SDN rule contains one SND primitive, which represents the specific action of this rule.
 Some SDN primitives, like drop and forward, have been supported on most SDN platforms.
-For those SDN primitives that cannot be well supported, we may need additional translation processes to turn these primitives into corresponding SDN rules.
-Besides, we design an SDN rule uniform format interface to transform general SDN rules to platform-specific SDN rules.
-The platform-specific SDN rules can be distributed to SDN controllers by SDN Rule Distributer for execution.
+For those SDN primitives that cannot be well supported, we may need additional translation processes to turn these primitives into corresponding SDN rules which can be executed on specific SDN platforms.
+For each SDN platform, we can design a set of interfaces for transforming SDN primitives to SDN rules.
+The generated SDN rules will be handled to the SDN Rule Distributer.